uptycslabs/terraform-azurerm-ad-config/README.md

   - `Application Administrator` (AD Role)
 - `Owner` role at the subscription scope which is being integrated

-Absence of the above privileges will result in Access related issues when trying to run the Terraform.
+Absence of the above privileges may result in Access related issues when trying to run the Terraform.

 ## What does the Terraform do?

-Terraform is going to create a new <u>**Service Principal**</u> corresponding to our Multi-Tenant App Registration and assign below Roles/Permissions/Policies to it at the scope of the Subscription which is being integrated.
+Terraform is going to create a new **Service Principal** corresponding to our Multi-Tenant App Registration and assign below Roles/Permissions/Policies to it at the scope of the Subscription which is being integrated.
 Uptycs requires these set of Roles/Permissions to be able to fetch the required information from your Tenant:
-It creates the following resources:

 **Roles**: